-Benefit Description You Pay Organ/tissue transplants (cont.)
-High Option Standard Option Covered expenses for the purpose of this benefit are: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • The pretransplant evaluation; Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan • Organ procurement; allowance and any difference allowance and any difference • The transplant procedure itself (hospital and doctor fees); between our allowance and the billed amount and all charges after the Plan pays \$100,000 per between our allowance and the billed amount and all charges after the Plan pays \$100,000 per • Transplant-related follow-up care for up to one year from the date the transplant procedure is performed; and transplant transplant • Pharmacy costs for immunosuppressant and other transplant-related medication.
+You pay Organ/tissue transplants (continued) High Option Standard Option Covered expenses for the purpose of this benefit are: PPO: 15% of the Plan PPO: 20% of the Plan • The pretransplant evaluation; allowance allowance • Organ procurement; Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan The transplant procedure itself (hospital and doctor fees); allowance and any difference between our allowance and the billed amount and all charges allowance and any difference between our allowance and the billed amount and all charges • Transplant-related follow-up care for up to one year from the date the transplant procedure is performed; and after the Plan pays \$100,000 per transplant after the Plan pays \$100,000 per transplant Pharmacy costs for immunosuppressant and other transplant-related medication.
 The Plan uses specific Plan-designated organ/tissue transplant facilities.
 Before your initial evaluation as a potential candidate for a transplant procedure, you, your representative, or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 800-668-9682 to initiate the pretransplant evaluation.
 The clinical results of the evaluation will be reviewed to determine if the proposed procedure meets the Plan's definition of medically necessary.
 A case manager will assist the patient in accessing the appropriate transplant facility.
 If you choose a Plan-designated transplant facility, the Plan will provide an allowance for preapproved reasonable travel and lodging costs (see Travel/Lodging Benefit below).
 Note: We cover related medical and hospital expenses of the actual donor for the initial transplant confinement when we cover the recipient, if these expenses are approved through CareAllies Cigna LIFESOURCE Transplant Unit and not covered by any other health plan.
-Travel/Lodging Benefit - If the recipient lives more than 100 miles from a Plan-designated transplant facility, the Plan will provide an allowance for preapproved travel and lodging expenses up to \$10,000 per transplant under the High Option and up to \$5,000 per transplant under the Standard Option .
+Travel/Lodging Benefit - If the recipient lives more than 100 miles from a Plan-designated transplant facility, the Plan will provide an allowance for preapproved travel and lodging expenses up to \$10,000 per transplant under the High Option and up to \$5,000 per transplant under the Standard Option.
 The allowance will provide coverage of reasonable travel and temporary lodging expenses for the recipient and one companion (two companions if the recipient is a minor) and the actual organ donor, if applicable.
-PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant Limited Benefits - If you do not use a Plan-designated transplant facility total benefit payments, including donor expenses, the transplant procedure itself (hospital and doctor fees), transplant-related follow-up care for one year from the date the transplant procedure is performed, and pharmacy costs for immonosuppressant and other transplant-related medication will be limited to a maximum payment of \$100,000 per transplant.
-The travel and lodging allowance will not be available.
+PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant Limited Benefits - If you do not use a Plan-designated transplant facility, total benefit payments, including donor expenses, the transplant procedure itself (hospital and doctor fees), transplant-related follow-up care for one year from the date the transplant procedure is performed, and pharmacy costs for immunosuppressant and other transplant-related medication will be limited to a maximum payment of \$100,000 per transplant.
+The travel and lodging allowance will not be available. guenlants continued on next page